Dos and Don’ts of Heat Printing on Polyester

 Do Check for Dye Migration

-If the fabric you’re decorating has been sublimated or the fabric you’re decorating is known to have dye migration issues, choose a transfer type that is made to block dye migration like CAD-PRINTZ Sub block or AquaTru heat transfers.
+If the fabric you’re decorating has been sublimated or the fabric you’re decorating is known to have dye migration issues, choose a transfer type that is made to block dye migration like UltraColor™ Stretch with Blocker, CAD-PRINTZ® Sub Block, or AquaTru® with dye-block.

 Don’t Use Thick Cover Sheets